elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

     ```

 1. Create the domain name.
     You need to create a domain name to access the different services in your environment.
-You will need to set up the following DNS entries (replace `example.com` with your domain name).
+You will need to set up the following DNS entries.
     - Point these domains to the Workload Cluster ingress controller (this step is done during Compliant Kubernetes app installation):
-        - `*.example.com`
+        - `*.$DOMAIN`
     - Point these domains to the Management Cluster ingress controller (this step is done during Compliant Kubernetes app installation):
-        - `*.ops.example.com`
+        - `*.ops.$DOMAIN`
-        - `dex.example.com`
+        - `dex.$DOMAIN`
-        - `grafana.example.com`
+        - `grafana.$DOMAIN`
-        - `harbor.example.com`
+        - `harbor.$DOMAIN`
-        - `opensearch.example.com`
+        - `opensearch.$DOMAIN`

     ???+note "If both Management and Workload Clusters are in the same subnet"

         If both the Management and Workload Clusters are in the same subnet, it would be great to configure the following domain names to the private IP addresses of Management Cluster's worker nodes.
-(Replace `example.com` with your domain name.)

-        - `*.thanos.ops.example.com`
+        - `*.thanos.ops.$DOMAIN`
-        - `*.opensearch.ops.example.com`
+        - `*.opensearch.ops.$DOMAIN`

 1. Create S3 credentials and add them to `.state/s3cfg.ini`.